Fermiac/woocommerce-siftscience/readme.txt

 Tags: sift science, woocommerce, fraud
 Requires at least: 4.6.1
 Tested up to: 4.6.1
-Stable tag: 0.3.2
+Stable tag: 0.3.3
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin integrates Sift Science fraud detection with your WooCommerce account.
+This plugin integrates Sift Science fraud detection with your WooCommerce store.

 == Description ==

+WARNING: This code is currently in beta.
+It's close to being production-ready, but testers are needed.

 Add this plugin to your WooCommerce shop to get Sift Science fraud detection.
 Features:

 * Sending login, logout, cart actions event data to Sift Science
 * Sending order details to Sift Science via the orders page
 * Flagging users as good/bad to train Sift Science and improve accuracy